bzigterman/bzigterman.github.io/projects/weather.md

 ## Champaign–Urbana Forecast

-<p class="updated_time"> Latest data: 08:39 PM CT, April 26</p>
+<p class="updated_time"> Latest data: 09:01 PM CT, April 26</p>

 <iframe src="/interactive/champaign_weather.html" width="100%" height="600">
 </iframe>

 Today's high is 76°, which is 6° **warmer** than yesterday.
-Tomorrow is expected to be 6° *colder* than today.
+Tomorrow is expected to be 5° *colder* than today.

 Currently:

-- 65°
+- 64°
-- Mostly Cloudy
+- Partly Cloudy
-- 58% humidity
+- 57% humidity
-- 8 mph wind
+- 10 mph wind
-- 72% cloud cover
+- 40% cloud cover
-- 68 AQI 🟨
+- 69 AQI 🟨
-- 0.86 inches of rain expected in the next 48 hours
+- 0.28 inches of rain expected in the next 48 hours

 The current weather is posted regularly on Mastodon <a rel="me" href="https://mastodon.social/@ChampaignWeather">@ChampaignWeather@mastodon.social</a>